Events & Tickets

 Aaron Grad is a composer, guitarist and writer based in Seattle.
 Besides providing program notes for the New World Symphony, he has been the Orpheus Chamber Orchestra’s program annotator since 2005 and also contributes notes to the Saint Paul Chamber Orchestra and Seattle Symphony.

-Stéphane Denève is Music Director of the St. Louis Symphony Orchestra and Brussels Philharmonic, and recently concluded his six-year tenure as Principal Guest Conductor of The Philadelphia Orchestra.
-He is also Director of the Brussels Philharmonic’s Centre for Future Orchestral Repertoire (CffOR).
-He previously served as Chief Conductor of Stuttgart Radio Symphony (SWR) and Music Director of the Royal Scottish National Orchestra.
-In 2023 Mr. Denève will assume the position of Principal Guest Conductor of the Netherlands Radio Philharmonic.
+Stéphane Denève is Artistic Director of the New World Symphony, Music Director of the St. Louis Symphony Orchestra and will also be Principal Guest Conductor of the Netherlands Radio Philharmonic from 2023.
+He recently concluded terms as Principal Guest Conductor of The Philadelphia Orchestra and Chief Conductor of the Brussels Philharmonic, and previously served as Chief Conductor of Stuttgart Radio Symphony Orchestra (SWR) and Music Director of the Royal Scottish National Orchestra.

-Recognized internationally for the exceptional quality of his performances and programming, Mr. Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
+Recognized internationally for the exceptional quality of his performances and programming, Stéphane Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
 He has a special affinity for the music of his native France and is a passionate advocate for music of the 21st century.